555u/555u/README.md

 Advanced Python and app development.
 UAE National Identity and cultural preservation through tech (for an app prototype).
 Skills to perfect my craft in UX/UI design (Google-certified diploma holder).
-Preparing myself for future studies at police college while mastering computer science.
+Preparing myself for future studies at police college while mastering cyber security.

 💞️ I’m looking to collaborate on:
 Innovative projects that combine tradition with technology.